-2 cause of death.
-You had, with the assistance of 3 Dr Hanrahan, determined that as cerebral oedema?
-4 A. Yes.
-5 Q. And then we go to: "Then to go back through the sequence of events or 6 conditions that led to death on subsequent lines, until 7 8 you reach the one that initiated the fatal sequence.
-If the certificate has been completed properly, the 9 10 condition on the lowest completed line of part 1 will have caused all of the conditions on the lines above 11 12 it."
-13 So working through the sequence, you have cerebral 14 oedema, which you have determined was due to or as 15 a consequence of dehvdration.
-Can you help with how you 16 thought and/or Dr Hanrahan guided you that dehydration 17 had caused Lucy's cerebral oedema?
-18 A. On reflection, I feel it's very unlikely that the
+- So you start on 1(a) with the immediate and direct - cause of death.
+You had, with the assistance of - 3 Dr Hanrahan, determined that as cerebral oedema? - 4 A. Yes. - 5 Q. And then we go to: - 6 "Then to go back through the sequence of events or - 7 conditions that led to death on subsequent lines, until - 8 you reach the one that initiated the fatal sequence.
+If - 9 the certificate has been completed properly, the - 10 condition on the lowest completed line of part 1 will - 11 have caused all of the conditions on the lines above - 12 it." - 13 So working through the sequence, you have cerebral - 14 oedema, which you have determined was due to or as - 15 a consequence of dehydration.
+Can you help with how you - 16 thought and/or Dr Hanrahan guided you that dehydration - 17 had caused Lucy's cerebral oedema? - 18 A. On reflection, I feel it's very unlikely that the - 19 cerebral oedema would have resulted from the - 20 dehydration. - 21 Q. And what do you think did cause the cerebral oedema? - 22 A. The second line in the revised death certificate, which - 23 was dilutional hyponatraemia. - 24 Q. But if you were staying with your -- was that something - 25 that you think you could have worked out at the time you